Axieof/MultiMatchmaker/README.md

 It also features a custom Web data structure created by **Pritheev** AKA [@Axieof](https://github.com/Axieof "Pritheev's Profile") and **Caleb** AKA [@calebanana](https://github.com/calebanana "Caleb's Profile"), which is based off a linked list, for a more efficient version of the matchmaking algorithm.

+# Application

+The application allows users to have an account with statistics such as username, matches won, lost and win rate.
+Players are given the option to join the matchmaking queue, where they will be first given the option to pick from seven different champion types.
+After champion selection, players are put into a matchmaking queue which will assign them into teams of two based on champion type.
+The application makes use of hash tables to hash and store the players as well as a linked list to act as a queue for players.

+# Data Structures

+1. Hash Table

+   - A hash table is used to store various objects, so as to make searching for objects faster and more efficient

+3. Linked list

+   - A linked list is used to store the players in nodes, and the program uses it as a basic matchmaking system by traversing through and finding the best match for a player who just entered the match

+5. Web

+   - A custom advanced linked list that stores players similarly to the basic implementatin, but also stores in extending links information such as the next player with the same champion

 ## Usage

   * Step 1) Clone the repository